 The other winter staple, beloved of my bees, is of course ivy.
 The flower is much the same colour as the leaves so again, it doesn’t jump out at you, but it’s a flower just the same.

 I love having a little wildflower patch all of my own.
 Although can you call them wildflowers if you’ve grown them on purpose?
 I’m not sure.

-Anyhow, if you’ve been inspired to grow any of the beauties in this blog, why not download this free guide to wildflower gardening?
+Anyhow, if you’ve been inspired to grow any of the beauties in this blog, why not start your own wildflower garden?

-Explore the Meadowmat website to learn more about our beautiful perennial wildflowers
+Explore the Meadowmat range to learn more about our beautiful perennial wildflowers

 What is Meadowmat?